mhenr18/mhenr.com/_posts/2013-10-9-d-style-unit-testing-in-cpp.md

 Because the tests depend on being declared as global variables, it means that (unlike D) you're not able to define unit tests anywhere but at the global level (however within a namespace should be fine).
-This isn't actually that much of a problem as unlike D, one typically declares member functions within the class/struct scope and then in a source file defines them.
 What this means is that this won't work:

 {% highlight c++ %}
 {% raw %}